Senior Counsel - Head of U.S. Foreign Investment, Washington D.C.

-“I support clients in obtaining successful outcomes in their current and future cross-border transactions that may trigger CFIUS issues.
-Having extensive experience both in government and private practice, I am able to provide authoritative guidance on how the U.S. government will react to proposed investments to assist clients develop clear, practical and achievable strategies to secure approvals for their investments.”
+“I support clients in obtaining successful outcomes in cross-border transactions that may raise issues relating to CFIUS or other U.S. foreign investment reviews.
+Having extensive experience both in government and private practice, I am able to provide authoritative guidance on how the U.S. government can be expected to react to proposed investments and to assist clients develop clear, practical and achievable strategies to secure necessary government approvals.”

 Education and qualifications

-Jonathan has advised parties across the globe on strategic and financial transactions in a variety of industries, including the aerospace and defence, infrastructure, information and communications technology, manufacturing, real estate, financial services and food sectors.
+Jonathan has represented parties across the globe, advising them on CFIUS and other national security issues arising from transactions in a variety of industries, including the aerospace and defence, infrastructure, information and communications technology, manufacturing, real estate, financial services and food sectors.
 Examples include advising:

 In both government and the private sector, Jonathan has supported the development and promotion of female colleagues.
 His pro bono work has included estate planning for LGBTQ and HIV-positive individuals and advising parents of adult children with developmental disabilities on the process for obtaining Supplemental Security Income benefits.
-He was selected to be on the Capital Pro Bono Honor Roll, which recognises the pro bono contributions made by members of the D.C.
-Bar and others authorised to perform pro bono work in the District of Columbia.
-He also assisted a non-violent drug offender to obtain clemency under the Obama Clemency Initiative under former President Barack Obama.
+He was selected to be on the Capital Pro Bono Honor Roll, which recognises the pro bono contributions made by members of the District of Columbia Bar.
+He also assisted a non-violent drug offender to obtain early release from prison under the Obama administration’s Clemency Initiative.

 From 2020-2022, Jonathan served on the board of directors of Specially Adapted Resource Clubs (SPARC), which provides a club-based, community-oriented day support program for adults with developmental and physical disabilities.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.